alfredrumss/scraper/README.md

     ```bash
     docker compose up --build -d
     ```

+   scraper is located in app/src/contrib/scraper.py it runs before FastApi application is initiated

 The application will start running on `http://localhost:8004/docs#/`.